awsdocs/aws-certificate-user-guide/doc_source/check-certificate-renewal-status.md

 All domain names in the certificate are validated, and ACM renewed the certificate\.
 No further action is required\.

 **Failed**
 One or more domain names were not validated before the certificate expired, and ACM did not renew the certificate\.
-You can [request a new certificate](gs-acm-request.md)\.
+You can [request a new certificate](gs-acm-request-public.md)\.

 **Note**
 It can take up to several hours for changes to the certificate status to become available\.

+**Topics**
 + [Check the status \(console\)](#check-renewal-status-console)
 + [Check the status \(API\)](#check-renewal-status-api)
 + [Check the status \(CLI\)](#check-renewal-status-cli)